olatundesowobi/techtest/README.md

 }
 ```

-In order to ensure code is testable and usable until a decision is made on the
-concrete object class for the event and the store the listener uses object class.
+In order to ensure code is testable and usable the store the listener use object class.

 ```php